fadumasaidibrahim/fadumasaidibrahim/README.md

 - 👋 Hi, I’m @fadumasaidibrahim
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning Full stack web devolopment
+- 🌱 I’m currently learning Full stack web devolopment at Northcoders bootcamp
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...